 Do a Beach Clean Up

 There's no easier way to show some love for the planet and the beaches than by hosting a beach cleanup.
 Gather a group of friends and turn it into an adventure!
 Free beach trash bags can be found at each access road to the beach in large bins.
-Beach trash bags can also be picked up for free at the Visitor Info Center, where you'll also find more trip ideas, local gifts, and deals/specials on local experiences!
+Beach trash bags can also be picked up for free on the beach or at the Malaquite Visitor Center

-See Rescued Animals at the Texas State Aquarium
+See Wildlife Up Close at the Texas State Aquarium

-This nationally-recognized aquarium is a great place to learn about the area's main marine ecosystems and get up close and personal with rehabilitated wildlife.
+The Texas State Aquarium is a nationally-recognized aquarium, and a great place to learn about the area's main marine ecosystems and get up close and personal with rehabilitated wildlife.
 See endangered animals like the ocelot and explore the aquatic nursery of baby seahorses and moon jellies before heading over to the touch pools to touch sharks, sting rays, starfish, and hermit crabs.
 Get up close and personal with Atlantic bottlenose dolphins at Dolphin Bay.
 Here, dolphins play with Environmental Enrichment Devices that encourage their natural behaviors and improve their social, cognitive, and psychological well-being.

 If you're looking for a thrilling experience, try snorkeling with sharks!
 This allows you to swim safely among sharks and see aquatic life in a more intimate setting.
 And while you're at the aquarium, don't miss out on a visit to their Wildlife Rescue Center next door.
-Here, you can see rehabilitation happen in real-time, learn about the patients in their care, and explore the only center in Texas permitted to treat marine mammals, raptors, turtles, and even manatees.
-Admission to the Wildlife Rescue Center is free!
+Here, you can see marine animal rehabilitation happen in real-time, learn about the patients in their care, and explore the only center in Texas permitted to treat marine mammals, raptors, turtles, and even manatees.
+Admission to the Wildlife Rescue Center is included with the purchase of General Admission!

 If you're looking to get away from larger crowds on the beach, coast down to the Padre Island National Seashore!
 This is an untouched paradise of federally-protected land in Corpus Christi.
 This national park offers more than 130,000 acres of dunes, grasslands, and beaches.
 Check out the Grasslands Nature Trail, which offers a glimpse of animals that live inland, including coyotes, deer, kangaroo rats, ghost crabs, and many others.
 And be sure to call the Hatchling Hotline before your trip to see if any baby sea turtle hatchlings are taking place at the park during your visit!